PalmBeachPost/ntsb/readme.md

 Scraper for National Transportation Safety Board docket files
 ============================

 Clone or download this file.

-With a working Python install, run
+Create a virtual environment with Python 3.

+Run this:
     pip install -r requirements.txt

 This attemps to get all the files from a NTSB docket that you're interested in.
 Visit the [docket search page](http://dms.ntsb.gov/pubdms/search/) to find your accident.